 “I left my business early today to come and address you regarding what I have seen and share my, I’d say my frustration, but also my disgust at what I saw as a lack of responsiveness of the leadership of our Plano Police Department and handling of the BLM agitators this last week,” he said.
 The audience burst into applause.

 Bernard said a video that captured the events at the protest had over one million views.
-But what viewers saw, according to Bernard, was a Plano police officer dealing with “BLM agitators.”
-They were blocking traffic, interrupting residents and “potential customers.”
+But what viewers saw, according to Bernard, was a Plano police officer dealing with “BLM agitators,” who were blocking traffic, interrupting residents and “potential customers.”

 Multiple people addressed the council about the protest incident during the public comments section of the council meeting.
-Many believed the police officers didn’t do enough, while others claimed they should have arrested the man involved.
+Many believed the police officers didn’t do enough, while others claimed they should have made arrests.
 Some worried that the incident would turn Plano into Portland, where Black Lives Matter protests were frequent.

 “What that has done now is create a situation where people are less inclined to obey the law and protest legally,” Bernard said.
 “They’re probably emboldened to come here and do this again because they saw a lack of response from our police force.
 And what’s most dangerous is, and I think what we’re missing, is Plano has now been highlighted in the national scene as a place where there’s inadequate police response to things like this.

 “And we know these agitators, whether they’re Antifa, BLM or the next plague of extremists, will want to test their mindset, their ideas…. on Plano.”